Google-Cloud-AI/partner-ai-anthropic/README.md

 ---

-*This repository is a personal/team co-innovation effort and is not an official product of Anthropic or Google Cloud.*
+*This repository is a team co-innovation effort and is not an official product of Anthropic or Google Cloud.*

 Onward. 🚀